team-dev-docs/devdocsprod-dev-docs/docs/Generate-Internal-Docs-at-Github-Commit.md

 ## Step 12: Add GENERATE_ENDPOINT_URL

-For the secret name name it `GENERATE_ENDPOINT_URL` and for the value provide your dev-docs base url with the path of `https://api.devdocsapp.com/company/{your org}/generate_internal_docs`
+For the secret name name it `GENERATE_ENDPOINT_URL` and for the value provide your onboarding-docs base url with the path of `https://api.onboardingdocsapp.com/company/{your org}/generate_onboarding_docs`

 ![](/img/generate_internal_docs_at_github_commit/step_22.png)